Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Risk Level: High (not acceptable risk)

-Ensure that your Google Kubernetes Engine (GKE) clusters are configured with master authorized networks in order to limit their exposure to the Internet.
-Master authorized networks allow you to whitelist specific IP addresses and/or IP address ranges to access your cluster master endpoint using HTTPS.
+To minimize internet exposure, ensure that your Google Kubernetes Engine (GKE) clusters are configured with control plane authorized networks.
+Once configured, authorized networks can allow specific IP addresses and/or IP address ranges to access your cluster control plane endpoint using HTTPS.

 Security